 South Tangipahoa, which includes the cities of Hammond (pop.
 20,768) and Ponchatoula (pop.
 6,659), was designated as an urbanized area following the 2010 census.
+In 2018 the population of the urbanized area was 71,303.
 It is located northwest of New Orleans, west of St. Tammany Parish, and 45 miles east of Baton Rouge.
 Cities in the Urbanized Area include Hammond and Ponchatoula.
 In addition to being a major residential and employment center, Hammond is the home of Southeast Louisiana University.

-Within Tangipahoa Parish there are 321 miles of Federal Aid roadways, including two interstate highways: I-12 and I-55.
+Within the MPA there are 472 miles of Federal Aid roadways, including two interstate highways: I-12 and I-55.
 US 190 is another major east-west corridor that connects major urban centers on the Northshore.

-Fixed route public transit is available in Hammond and Ponchatoula with demand response available parish-wide, provided by the parish government in partnership with the council on aging.
+Fixed route public transit is available in Hammond and Ponchatoula with demand response available parish-wide, provided by the parish government in partnership with the Council on Aging.
 The Hammond Northshore Regional Airport, northeast of Hammond, is a 900 acre facility with two runways.
 A Canadian National rail line traverses the MPA from north to south, also carrying Amtrak service.